facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

     `opacity` | `#!py3 int`       | `#!py3 255`  | An integer value between 0 - 255 that specifies the opacity of the tint.
     `height`  | `#!py3 int`       | `#!py3 None` | Height that should be specified in the return HTML element.
     `width`   | `#!py3 int`       | `#!py3 None` | Width that should be specified in the return HTML element.
+///

 ### Tint Raw

+/// define
 `#!py3 bytes mdpopups.tint_raw`

-:
-    Takes a either a path to an PNG or a byte string of a PNG and tints it with a specific color and returns a byte string of the modified PNG.
+-   Takes a either a path to an PNG or a byte string of a PNG and tints it with a specific color and returns a byte string of the modified PNG.

     Parameter | Type              | Default     | Description